soklet/soklet/README.md

 }
 ```

-### Direct Download
+#### Direct Download

-If you don't use Maven, you can drop [soklet-2.0.0-SNAPSHOT.jar](https://repo1.maven.org/maven2/com/soklet/soklet/2.0.0-SNAPSHOT/soklet-2.0.0-SNAPSHOT.jar) directly into your project.
-That's all you need!
+If you don't use Maven or Gradle, you can drop [soklet-2.0.0.jar](https://repo1.maven.org/maven2/com/soklet/soklet/2.0.0/soklet-2.0.0.jar) directly into your project.
+No other dependencies are required.

 ### Code Sample

 Here we demonstrate building and running a single-file Soklet application with nothing but the [soklet-2.0.0.jar](https://repo1.maven.org/maven2/com/soklet/soklet/2.0.0/soklet-2.0.0.jar) and the JDK.
 There are no other libraries or frameworks, no Servlet container, no Maven or Gradle build process - no special setup is required.

+Soklet systems can be structurally as simple as a "hello world" app.

 While a real production system will have more moving parts, this demonstrates that you _can_ build server software without ceremony or dependencies.